When it comes to photographing your sweet newborn, I will only photograph your sweet babe in the safest ways possible.

 My studio is chalk full of props, blanket, baskets, buggies, and other fun items to use during your newborn session.
 At NO time will your sweet newborn be left unattended on any prop that could place them in danger.
 Any time I am placing a newborn on a prop off of the ground, I will request Dad's participation to spot and be within arms reach of baby.
 The only time their hand is lifted off baby is during the 2 seconds it takes me to take my frames.
 Then back down his hand goes on baby while I set up for the next sequence of images.

 I have been asked on multiple occasions to incorporate items that mean a lot to the parents.
 However, please note that if I do not feel baby will be kept completely safe, I will not attempt the use of a prop.
 It is much more important to me to keep baby's safety #1 than to attempt something that could potentially be harmful to your baby.

 I absolutely LOVE what I do and love photographing these sweet little ones.
-It is my desire to capture beautiful portraits that are taken in the present to be cherished by generations to come.
-If you have any questions or would like to book your upcoming newborn session, please contact our studio for more information.
+If you have any questions or would like to book a 1:1 Newborn Mentoring Session, please contact our studio for more information.